marker57/marker57/README.md

+## ABOUT ME🙌
+**I’m Ighotegunor Great** i'm a Data Analyst with passion and drive to be one of the best Data Analyst and making visualization fun and interactive here some of my project below

+## SKILL⚒️
+- Python
+- Pandas
+- Matplotlib
+- Seaborn
+## contact📱
-Hi,  I’m ighotegunor Great i'm skilled in all data anlysis tools I’m interested in learning sql you can reach me on my gmail ighotegunorgreat@gmail.com
+**you can reach me on my gmail** ighotegunorgreat@gmail.com

 <!---